top of page

 What should your plan look like?

 That is up to you.
 Many options will arise if you Google images and ask for a 5-year plan.
 Pick the one that works best for you.
 The most important aspect of this is the process, not the visual output.
-The time you take to think about where you want to be in 5 years, and the conversation you have with others will help you find more clarity in what you want to accomplish.
-I have posted the typical balance scorecard I build with my clients on my website.
+The time you take to think about where you want to be in 5 years and your conversation with others will help you find more clarity in your goals.
+I have posted the typical balance scorecard I build with my clients.
 If you are interested, you can download the template and use it.

 When should you update this plan?